Cherry tomatoes are vigorous plants that are easily cultivated in containers or out in the garden.

 Plants require support, and seeds may be collected in late summer.

-An old-fashioned garden favorite, ‘Yellow Pear’ is highly productive and features one to two-inch bright yellow fruits.
+An old-fashioned heirloom favorite, ‘Yellow Pear’ is highly productive and features one to two-inch bright yellow fruits.

 With a mild, sweet flavor, the fruits are shaped like pears and appear in abundance throughout the summer.

 The fruits ripen in 80 days and are delicious fresh, on the grill, or made into preserves.
 The long vines grow up to 90 inches and require cages or stakes for support.